The Centre for Resilience and Social Development

 Iqra Nasim is a fourth-year BSW student at Carleton University.
 She supports the "Weaving Threads of Change: Transformative Responses to GBV" research project, on behalf of the CRSD.
 She has experience working in the GBV sector, and in a Muslim women’s transitional home.
 Iqra is dedicated to providing culturally responsive care and engaging in critical analysis of systems of oppression.
 In her role as a research consultant, she is committed to ensuring that marginalized voices are heard and represented in research, and that survivors receive services that empower them.

-MSW Student - Youth Outreach Worker
+Youth Outreach and Justice Worker